dunxd/HomeAssistantAddons/COPS/DOCS.md

 ## Security

 This Add-on is intended to be run in a home network, _not_ on the public internet.
-The PHP built in web server is not designed for scale and does not have security features. rsync is also not intended to be made available over the public internet.
-Sharing your books publically is also not advised.
+The PHP built in web server is not designed for scale and does not have any security features. rsync is also not intended to be made available over the public internet.
+Sharing your books publically is not advised and possibly illegal.
 Pages are served over an unencrypted http connection.

 I use the Cloudflared Add-on to make my library available outside my home - this allows simple passcode logins using Cloudflare Zero Trust.